A WAY TO SUPPORT HUMANITARIAN WORK AND INTENTIONAL CHRISTIAN COMMUNITY... AND JUST A GOOD PLACE TO BE.

 That's what our little Candle Shop on the North End of town has become for a number of us.
 We live in a Christian community house and long to have a Jesus-presence, together, in our neighborhoods.
 So if you're ever in our neck o' the woods, come pull up a chair and stay a while!
 We're always down for a chat :)

-Here at the "Shire House" we have the blessing of joining together with fellow believers and seekers in meals, worship, work and laughter on a daily basis in the Lillies And Sparrows community.
-The other community work project is Mill Song Bakery, started by our dear friends the Melas-Blanton family who make naturally leavened artisan loaves using local grains they personally stone-mill.
+Many of us live at a place called the "Shire House" where we have the blessing of joining together with fellow believers and seekers in meals, worship, work and laughter on a daily basis in the Lillies And Sparrows community.
+The other community work project is Mill Song Bakery, started by our dear friends the Melas-Blanton family (creators of the Downstream Project) who make naturally leavened artisan loaves using local grains they personally stone-mill.
 Learn more at millsongbakery.com!

 So let's start right now by looking into how BeeTheLight sources raw materials for soap and candle making!